BrooksPatton/barkwire-react-fe/README.md

 First things first, we aren't going to be using the provided css files but rather ones that have been built by Kyle Koberly.
 One nice thing about the create-react-app cli is that it sets up scss automatically so we can just drop it in.

 As such I removed the existing css files and replaced them with a scss file and a reset.css file.
 Then I modified the App.js and Index.js files to reference the appropriate files.

+## Step three, Setting up the Router and navigation

+We will be paying more attention to the App.js file as we create a basic router, and add in a nav link.

+This also means that we have to install the react-router-dom npm module.